mskilab-org/fishHook/README.md

 **Default:** TRUE<br/>

-# ptidcol
+# idcol
 **Description:** This is used when you want to limit the number of events that any given patient can contribute.
 This parameter is a character that indicates the column name of the 'events' variable that contains the patient IDs.
-This should be used in conjunction with the maxpatientpergene parameter.<br/>
+This should be used in conjunction with the idcap parameter.<br/>
 **Return:** character  <br/>
 **Setable:**  Yes <br/>
 **Set Conditions:** The object must be of class character or be NULL.   <br/>
 **Set Results:** The variable is set to the value provided   <br/>
 **Default:** NULL

-# maxpatientpergene
+# idcap
 **Description:** This is used when you want to limit the number of events that any given patient can contribute.
 This parameter is a numeric that indicates the maximum number of events any given patient can contribute to any given target.
-This should be used in conjunction with the ptidcol parameter.<br/>
+This should be used in conjunction with the idcol parameter.<br/>
 **Return:** character  <br/>
 **Setable:** Yes  <br/>
 **Set Conditions:**  The object must be of class character or be NULL.  <br/>